Char15Xu/Char15Xu.github.io/CS180/5/index.md

 # CS 180 Project 4: Fun With Diffusion Models

+# Part A: The Power of Diffusion Models!
 For this project, I have set the random seed to be 180 for all tasks.

 ## Part 0: Setup